dangph258/scm-reid/README.md

-# SCL-ReID
+# SCM-ReID

-Code Repo for SCL-ReID method.
+Code Repo for SCM-ReID method.

 The codes are expanded on a [[centroids]](https://github.com/mikwieczorek/centroids-reid) and [[SupCon]](https://github.com/HobbitLong/SupContrast).